tmaulidi-arch/student-finance-tracker/README.md

-I buid this application, build by tasnim my github link:https://github.com/tmaulidi-arch/student-finance-tracker and this is the link of my webside: https://tmaulidi-arch.github.io/student-finance-tracker/
+I build this application, build by tasnim my github link:https://github.com/tmaulidi-arch/student-finance-tracker and this is the link of my webside: https://tmaulidi-arch.github.io/student-finance-tracker/